 Who’s at Higher Risk of Catching the Coronavirus?

 Essential workers.
-Not everyone has been able to observe the "stay-at-home" suggestions and rules.
-Doctors, nurses, nursing home workers, and home health aides are in the front lines of the fight against COVID-19.
+Doctors, nurses, nursing home workers, and home health aides have been on the front lines of the fight against COVID-19.
 Grocery store employees, mail carriers, bus drivers, and others also have important jobs that can't be done at home.
 The kind of work they do means they need to interact with others outside their homes, which puts them at higher risk of infection.